 • Patients with a history of hepatitis C virus (HCV) infection must have been treated and cured.
 For patients with HCV infection who are currently on treatment, they are eligible if they have an undetectable HCV viral load within 30 days prior to registration

-• Patients on immunosuppressive therapy, for example history of organ or bone marrow transplant or chronic lymphocytic leukemia (CLL);
+• Patients on immunosuppressive therapy, for example history of organ or bone marrow transplant or other hematologic disorders that are expected to compromise life expectancy or tolerance of treatment;

 • Prior nephrectomy on the contralateral side of MPM